chadder04/TinyApp/README.md

 - cookie-session
 - method-override

+## Dev Dependencies (optional)
+- Nodemon

 ## Getting Started

 - Install all dependencies (using the `npm install` command)
 - Run the development web server using the `node express_server.js` command.
+- Make sure you are connected to the internet, so that Bootstrap can be accessed by HTML